DCRail: History

 During October 2010, it was announced that BARS had acquired Hanson Traction along with its fleet of six locomotives.
 During December 2010, the Office of Rail Regulation granted DCR a European freight operators' licence.
 Accordingly, in May 2011, DCR commenced operating its first freight services.
 By 2013, the company had decided to focus on its freight operations, particularly on the pursuit of new contracts, such as the hauling of construction trains.

 During November 2017, DCR was sold by BARS to a new owner, the construction and logistics specialist Cappagh Group, who have provided financial support to its new subsidiary.
 With this support, new urban rail terminals and rolling stock has been acquired; the first of the new terminals, in Wembley, was completed during 2020.
-Addition facilities in London, the Midlands, and the South East region are planned to support a new focus on intermodal opportunities.
+Additional facilities in London, the Midlands, and the South East region are planned to support a new focus on intermodal opportunities.
 In January 2020, it was announced that 100 new box wagons, suitable for the movement of construction materials, would be provided by VTG Rail UK.

 The need to recapitalise DCRail's rolling stock became clear when RMS Locotec, which owned 12 of the locomotives operated by DCRail, opted to put them up for sale during 2018, reportedly as a consequence of the pending closure of Washwood Heath depot to make room for High Speed 2 construction works.
-Around this time, the RMS Locotec fleet had comprised six Class 31 (31190, 31452, 31454, 31468, 31601, and 31602) and six Class 56 (56091, 56103, 56128, 56303, 56311, and 56312) diesel locomotives.> During the sales process, both 56091 and 56103 were obtained by DCRail to facility its continued operations, while the remainder of RMS Locotec's Class 56s were sold to the spot-hire company UK Rail Leasing.
+Around this time, the RMS Locotec fleet had comprised six Class 31 (31190, 31452, 31454, 31468, 31601, and 31602) and six Class 56 (56091, 56103, 56128, 56303, 56311, and 56312) diesel locomotives.
+During the sales process, both 56091 and 56103 were obtained by DCRail to facility its continued operations, while the remainder of RMS Locotec's Class 56s were sold to the spot-hire company UK Rail Leasing.
 DCR has stated its interest in acquiring newer traction, such as the Class 66 and Class 70 diesel locomotives.

 During March 2019, DCR acquired four Class 60 diesel locomotives from the freight operator DB Cargo UK.
 Prior to entering service, these were overhauled by DB Cargo at Toton TMD; 60046 was the first to enter service with DCR in November 2019.
-Both 60028 and 60055 joined the fleet during December 2019 while 60029 arrived in 2020, 60028 was painted in an identical aquamarine blue and white livery as Cappagh's road vehicles.
+Both 60028 and 60055 joined the fleet during December 2019, while 60029 arrived in 2020.
+60028 was painted in an aquamarine blue and white livery, identical to Cappagh's road vehicles.